-Under the Privacy Act 1988 (Privacy Act), as amended by the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Information Commissioner may issue guidelines regarding acts or practices that may have an impact on the privacy of individuals.
+Under the Privacy Act 1988 (Privacy Act) the Australian Information Commissioner may issue guidelines regarding acts or practices that may have an impact on the privacy of individuals.
 Further, it is a responsibility of the Office of the Australian Information Commissioner (OAIC) to promote understanding and awareness of the Australian Privacy Principles (APPs).

 Below you will find the Australian Privacy Principles guidelines (APP guidelines) issued by the Information Commissioner.
 These APP guidelines may be updated from time to time, including to take account of changes in the Privacy Act or other legislation, determinations made under s 52 of the Privacy Act and relevant tribunal and court decisions.